openwebwork/webwork2/docker-config/idp/README.md

 The user was verified by the identity provider but did not have a corresponding user account in the Webwork course.
-The Webwork user account needs to be created separately as the Saml2 autentication module does not do user provisioning.
+The Webwork user account needs to be created separately as the Saml2 authentication module does not do user provisioning.

 ### The WeBWorK service provider does not appear in the service provider Federation tab